Lesser Trefoil (Trifolium dubium) is an attractive little lawn weed which is reasonably common on a lot of untreated lawns in England.

-Trefoil produces a large number of small flowers, about 5mm in width, which are self-pollinated.
+Trefoil produces a large number of small flowers, about 5mm in width.
+These flowers self-pollinate.
 These are very noticeable as a single plant can produce a large number of flowers.
-Seeds are produced about a month later and, once distributed into the soil, can lay in dormancy for many years.
+Seeds are produced about a month later.
+Once distributed in the soil, lay dormant for many years.

 Lesser Trefoil is easily controlled in lawns.
 A regular lawn treatment will take care of any infestation in a lawn.